UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Sets some **tokenPropertyPermissions** values.
+The method sets some **tokenPropertyPermissions** values.
 The current value of **tokenPropertyPermissions** can be found using [Property permissions](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/property-permissions).

 The token cannot be attributed to an arbitrary key, only to a key from the **tokenPropertyPermissions** list.

 Only the **Collection Owner** and **Collection Admin** can add and modify keys.

-The permissions to create and modify properties of a collection is carried out using three keys - **mutable**, **collectionAdmin** and **tokenOwner**.
+The permissions to create and modify properties of a collection are carried out using three keys - **mutable**, **collectionAdmin** and **tokenOwner**.

 - **mutable** attribute sets the immutability attribute.
 - **collectionAdmin** grants the designated collection administrator and the collection owner 'write/modify' access